rak-n-rok/Krake/docs/user/user-story/3-metrics.rst

 - The Scheduler regularly performs a check, to ensure the current cluster on which an Application is running is the best, depending on its score.
 This check is done by default every minute (see the configuration of the :ref:`user/configuration:Scheduler`).
-If a cluster with a better score than the one of the current cluster is found, the Application is migrated from the current to the better cluster.
+If an available cluster with a better score than the one of the current cluster is found, the Application is migrated from the current to the better cluster.

   As the score is computed using the metrics, we can trigger the migration by updating the exported value of the metrics in the ``static_provider`` ``GlobalMetricsProvider``